Ascension Parish, Louisiana Public Utility Department

 Centralization of information.
 With online access, team members from multiple departments can access tasks and initiatives in progress.
 Cartegraph serves as a communication tool to document conversations and workflow histories.

 A mobile device management strategy.
 With Cartegraph’s user-friendly digital interface, Martinez and his team have eliminated paper work orders.
 Supervisors assign tasks to field professionals digitally.
-The crew uses Cartegraph for iPad to stay organized and complete their work throughout the day.
+The crew uses the Cartegraph mobile app to stay organized and complete their work throughout the day.

 Pattern recognition.
 Through Cartegraph’s documentation tools, Martinez and his team can better identify patterns and anomalies.
 With this capability, problems are more preventable.